manigandancodes/100-days-of-code/log.md

 D88 & 89 of #100DaysOfCode

 For the past two days, I've been learning Rust and Dart I like both of them I'm mainly learning Dart for Flutter Development.
 Also, I did some coding challenges with Rust.

 #webdev #rust #dart #flutter #coding

+D90 of #100DaysOfCode

+Today I spent my time reading about web accessibility and learned about color theory, choosing accessible colors, and some design principles.
+Also, as usual, I did some coding challenges.

+#webdev #colortheory #design #web #accesiblity